tekr-io/lukaz-reference/source/includes/main.md

 # Introduction

 Welcome to the lukaz API!
-You can use our API to access lukaz API endpoints.
+You can use our API to access lukaz endpoints.

 We have a client available in JavaScript.
-You can view code examples in the dark area to the right.
+You can view code examples in the right side.

+You can install lukaz with the following command:

+`npm i @lukaz/client`